 " "Executions, sufferings, tortures, pain and murders is what makes up the ambience given off of this fortress."

-" Alot of hangings and executions occured within the towers walls.
+" A lot of hangings and executions occurred within the towers walls.
 Hanging was for ordinary criminals and their executions took place in Tower Hill and beheading was for royalties, people of high stature, their executions would take place in Tower Green.
 King Henry the VIII's second wife Anne Boleyn was beheaded for treason in Tower Green as well as his fifth wife Catherine Howard."

 "Below are some shots of The Tower Of London from outside.
 Then there are some orb shots in motion from inside and some zoomed in shots of these orbs."